 The ACCENT Florence Study Center offers apartments in the heart of the city, all within walking distance (maximum 40 minutes) from the Piazza Santo Spirito area.
 All apartments are located in a safe environment where students can experience a typical Florentine lifestyle.
 All apartments have excellent locks and updated electrical appliances and gas pipelines.

 All apartments include kitchens, shared bathrooms, and living rooms.
 Kitchens are equipped with refrigerators and cupboards for storing food, dishes, and cooking utensils, gas stoves and a gas/electric oven or microwave.
 Washing machines and drying racks are also provided, but cleaning supplies may not be included.
 Bedrooms are furnished with beds, desks, a closet or an armoire, bed sheets for each student, pillows, and blankets/comforters.
 Towels are not included.
 Reasonable usage of utilities is included in the program fees.
 Cleaning services are not included.

 Students will have a guided walking tour of Florence during orientation and various course-related visits to local museums.
 Florentine historians will outline the political, economic and religious conditions of the Renaissance, guiding students through museums including the Uffizi, the Bargello, and the Academy.
 They will see paintings, sculptures, and architecture by Botticelli, Da Vinci, Giotto, Masaccio, Brunelleschi and Michelangelo.
-The program will also include an excursion or two depending on selected location(s).
+The program will also include an excursion or two outside of Florence depending on selected location(s).